 Currently, the internet presents a highly disorganized collage of information.
 Many of us are working in an information-soaked world.
 There is too much of everything.
 We are subject everywhere to a sensory overload of images, bombarded with information; in magazines and advertisements, on TV, radio, in the cityscape.
 The internet is a wonderful communication tool, but day after day we find ourselves constantly dealing with information overload.
 Today, the internet presents a new challenge, the wide and unregulated distribution of information requires new visual paradigms to organize, simplify and analyze large amounts of data.
 New user interface challenges are arising to deal with all that overwhelming quantity of information.

 I find that Newsmap is not just an inspired attempt at making the information overload manageable; it makes knowing more about the world desirable.
-While I Wanted to See All of the News From Today shows how divided we are all, and how mutual understanding is a fantasy, Newsmap demonstrates that our news is anyone’s news.
+While I Wanted to See All of the News From Today shows how divided we all are, and how mutual understanding is a fantasy, Newsmap demonstrates that our news is anyone’s news.
 The one cannot contain the world’s news on a screen and can only let us scroll endlessly through page after page.
 The other distills, condenses, classifies and makes clear.
 It is news for the world.